Strike Group Limited Partnership

 Discuss the problem with your supervisor.
 If in doubt, seek advice.
 This is the basic guidance for all situations.

 In many cases, your supervisor will be more knowledgeable about the question and will appreciate being brought into the decision-making process.
 Remember that it is your supervisor's responsibility to help solve problems.
-If you are uncomfortable discussing the problem with your supervisor, you can talk to your business unit manager or the Director, Human Resources.
+If you are uncomfortable discussing the problem with your supervisor, you can talk to your business unit manager or the Human Resources Department.

 - Seek help from Strike resources.
-In a case where it may not be appropriate to discuss an issue with your supervisor or local management, or call 403-775-1023 which will put you in direct contact with the CFO at Strike’s head office.
+In a case where it may not be appropriate to discuss an issue with your supervisor or local management, call the CFO at 403-775-1023 or the COO at 403-775-1014.

 - You may report violations in confidence and without fear of retaliation.
 If your situation requires that your identity be kept secret, your anonymity will be protected.
 Strike does not permit retaliation of any kind against employees or officers for good faith reports of suspected violations.